 But … no human being is omniscient and omnipotent.
 Every one of us has made errors, or taken actions that had unanticipated negative consequences.
 Columbus’s courage led to the European discovery of the Americas; but many indigenous Americans suffered as Europeans explored and settled the continents.
 Washington led the United States in war and in peace as no other man of his time could have; but he used slave labor to run Mount Vernon.
 Hamilton wrote many of the Federalist Papers and had a grasp of business and finances unmatched in his generation; but he had a torrid affair with Maria Reynolds.
 Sims’s medical studies and teaching saved thousands (even millions) of women from dying of undiagnosed “female complaints”; but his first three subjects were slaves, and he could not prove that he had their consent.
 Marti helped Cuba gain its independence from Spain; but that independence led to the dictatorships of Fulgencio Batista and Fidel Castro.

 Modern intellectuals eagerly point out the flaws in the heroes of the past – the many ways in which they did not conform to current morals and mores.
 And yes, there’s a point in considering the ways in which these people fail to measure up to our standards.
 But to understand these historical figures in context, we should also ask: what if they had not achieved what they did?
 What if no European had discovered the Americas, and all of us still lived under the dictatorial powers of kings and emperors?
 What if the colonies had not broken free of British rule, and the Founding Fathers had not written and implemented the American Constitution – the first attempt anytime, anywhere, to set up a government designed to protect individual rights?
-How many women would have died if Sims had never wanted to diagnose their illnesses?
+How many women would have died if Sims had never wanted to diagnose and treat their illnesses?
 Would Cubans be better off if they had continued to live under the rule of the king of Spain?

 Human beings are not perfect.
 That professor who taught you to think critically, that mentor who helped you navigate your first job, that friend who’s your model for how to deal with difficult situations – they all made mistakes somewhere along the line.
 So did those heroes to whom past generations erected portrait sculptures.
 To admire any of those people for their achievements doesn’t mean we need to blindly accept, admire, or imitate every single aspect of their lives.
 We just need to think about which aspects we do admire.